English

 tldr;

-• Unlike general purpose smart contract environments, the Cosmos infrastructure enables us to build unique MEV solutions that aligns a validator’s incentives with a user’s incentives.
+• Unlike general purpose smart contract environments, the Cosmos infrastructure enables us to build unique MEV solutions that align a validator’s incentives with a user’s incentives.
 We are actively working on researching and building these solutions, and plan to allocate significant resources towards doing so going forwards.

 v4 and MEV